 The personal details were allegedly used to compromise (possibly blackmail) both US and Russian officials, journalists, and some private sector individuals.
 Some of the account details were also put up for sale on “TheRealDeal”, a known darknet virtual marketplace.

 Knowledge is power, right?

-Although it happened five years ago, this is still the highest-ranked entry on the Data Breaches Leaderboard.
+Although it happened years ago, this breach still tops the Most Famous Data Breaches Leaderboard.

 One of the more concerning recent data breaches happened in the spring of 2017 when River City Media encountered massive data exposure.